-Car insurance for people with bad driving record doesn’t have to cost a fortune.
+Finding car insurance for people with a bad driving record doesn’t have to cost a fortune.
 Nobody’s perfect, and neither are most people’s driving records.
 Learn how tickets and accidents affect your insurance premiums.

 Drivers with fantastic driving records (and blemish-free credit scores, depending on where you live) tend to get the best rates on auto insurance.
 But many drivers aren’t as lucky, and often face higher insurance rates because of this.
 However, there are some understanding insurance companies out there, to the point that some even specialize in creating affordable policies for riskier drivers.

 If you recently received a premium hike due to your credit score, a collision, or a ticket, you may need to start shopping around for a better policy.
 A few minor blemishes on your driving record won’t get you an elevated premium with all insurance companies.
 Find bad record car insurance today.

 Several elements are used to determine a “high risk” driver.
 For example:

 Obviously, if you’re found at fault in a collision, your rates will go up.
 But why does this happen with speeding tickets or minor accidents which you didn’t cause?
 Some data suggests that every speeding ticket you receive will substantially raise your risk of a future accident.

 Also, being involved in one or more collisions, fault aside, may imply a trend towards reckless driving.
 If you’ve been hit in the past and/or have a habit of collecting tickets, car insurance providers may deem you a riskier driver.
 And this can make finding affordable insurance for bad drivers challenging.